Care of Casts and Splints

 Fiberglass is lighter in weight and stronger than plaster.
 In addition, x-rays can “see through” fiberglass better than through plaster.
 This is important because your doctor will probably schedule additional x-rays after your splint or cast has been applied.
 X-rays can show whether the bones are healing well or have moved out of place.

 Plaster is less expensive than fiberglass and shapes better than fiberglass for some uses.

 Care of Casts and Splints -Application

 Both fiberglass and plaster splints and casts use padding, usually cotton, as a protective layer next to the skin.
 Both materials come in strips or rolls which are dipped in water and applied over the padding covering the injured area.

 The splint or cast must fit the shape of the injured arm or leg correctly to provide the best possible support.
 Generally, the splint or cast also covers the joint above and below the broken bone.

-In many cases, a splint is applied to a fresh injury first.
+Apply a splint to a fresh injury first.
 As swelling subsides, a full cast may replace the splint.

-Sometimes, it may be necessary to replace a cast as swelling goes down and the cast gets "too big."
-As a fracture heals, the cast may be replaced by a splint to make it easier to perform physical therapy exercises.
+Replace a cast as swelling goes down and the cast gets “too big.”
+As a fracture heals, replace the cast with a splint to make it easier to perform physical therapy exercises.